Get insider access

 2. Best Cheap Wireless Earbuds

-These comfortable buds have a bass-rich sound with extra thump, punch, and warmth to please EDM and hip-hop fans, and you can use their companion app's customization features to fine-tune the mix to your liking.
+These comfortable buds have a bass-rich sound with extra thump, punch, and warmth to please EDM and hip-hop fans.
+Plus, their companion app offers 22 presets to fine-tune the mix to your liking.
 However, you get less control over their sound than with the JBL Vibe Buds True Wireless since they only feature EQ presets rather than a full parametric interface.
+The Anker also have a Game Mode feature, similar to the JBL's Video Mode, which reduces latency quite a bit.

 See our review